Donders-Institute/bidscoin/docs/installation.rst

 Using a Docker container
 ------------------------

-If the Singularity container is not working for you, it is also possible to use a `Docker <https://docs.docker.com>`__ image.
+If you prefer Docker or if the Apptainer container is not working for you, it is also possible to use a `Docker <https://docs.docker.com>`__ image.
 Read the `Docker documentation <https://docs.docker.com>`__ for installation and usage instructions.

 The current image includes: